 "The tour operators are still betting on the destination, they are the first to be aware of the safety of their tourists.
 The government of Canada also considers it safe for its citizens to visit Quintana Roo by not issuing any travel warning so far."

-According to the most recent statistics of the AHRM, Canadian tourism represents almost 14 percent of visitors who arrive in the Riviera Maya, only behind the United States, which represents 34 percent and the national, with the 19 percent.
+According to the most recent statistics of the AHRM, Canadian tourism represents almost 14 percent of visitors who arrive in the Riviera Maya, only behind the United States, which represents 34 percent and the national, with 19 percent.

-According to the Tourist Promotion Council of Quintana Roo, Canadian tourism was one of the markets that grew the most in 2018, registering 1.1 million visitors, which represented an increase of 8 percent over the previous year, and a 52 percent of these travelers were repeating visitors to the Mexican Caribbean.
+According to the Tourist Promotion Council of Quintana Roo, Canadian tourism was one of the markets that grew the most in 2018, registering 1.1 million visitors, which represented an increase of 8 percent over the previous year, and 52 percent of these travelers were repeating visitors to the Mexican Caribbean.